playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 #### We Won't Be Learning "Signals" {#no-signals}

-[Early in 2023, the Angular team announced that they will be introducing a new method of programming in Angular called "Signals"](https://angular.io/guide/signals).
-To pull back the curtains a bit, this book began life in January 2022, and by the time the book had launched, parts of the signals API were not yet introduced as a stable API within the Angular ecosystem.
+[Early in 2023, the Angular team announced that they would be introducing a new method of programming in Angular called "Signals"](https://angular.io/guide/signals).
+To pull back the curtains a bit, this book began life in January 2022, and by the time the book had launched, parts of the signals API had not yet been introduced as a stable API within the Angular ecosystem.

-While I believe that Signals are the way forward for the Angular community, it simply wasn't suitable to delay the book further to wait for this API to stabilize.
+While I believe Signals are the way forward for the Angular community, delaying the book further and waiting for this API to stabilize was simply not viable.
 As such, **this book will not teach Angular signals** at this time.

-However, in the future I will revise this book to be geared towards Angular Signals as opposed to the current method of Zone.js mutations.
+However, in the future, I will revise this book to be geared towards Angular Signals instead of the current method of Zone.js mutations.
 This will come as a second edition of the book sometime in the future.

 ### Vue